WE HAVE MOVED! Our new address is at Stony Point II - 9020 Stony Point Parkway, Suite 185, Richmond, VA 23235

 • Update on current services and how you evaluate their impact

-• Update on demographics of both the community members you serve and your board of directors.
-How does your Board ensure an inclusive recruitment process that results in diversity of thought and leadership and represents the community you serve?
+• How does your Board ensure an inclusive recruitment process that results in diversity of thought and leadership and represents the community you serve?

 • What strategies are being discussed or implemented in your organization to address enhanced access to services; how do your constituents provide input to the program planning and evaluation process?